 PAINT: Acrylic (again, found at most craft stores. or Wal-Mart lol) Be sure to thin it with water before painting details and rinse the brush often for smooth texture.

-CHARM PARTS: Screw eyes and tiny split rings (around 4mm diameter) can be found at craft stores, as well as jewelry wire.
-Ya might want to use a pair of pliers to get the tiny split rings on, though (they're so small it's almost impossible by hand).
-You can choose to twist the jewelry wire into a loop and stick it into the clay (the key rings need something to hook onto!), but I prefer to use screw eyes.
+METAL LOOPS AND GADGETS: Screw eyes and tiny split rings (around 4mm diameter) can be found at craft stores, as well as jewelry wire.
+I order mine in stainless steel from ebay for a better deal, though Ya might want to use a small pair of pliers to get the tiny split rings on; they're so small it's almost impossible by hand.
+You can choose to twist the jewelry wire into a loop and stick it into the clay (the key rings need something to hook onto!), but I prefer to stick in screw eyes.

 SNOWGLOBES/SNOWDOMES: snowdomes.com/ They've got everything you need!
 These are pretty much the best quality ones that won't make you broke (trust me I've looked everywhere ) Proper glue to go along with these is a must, too www.amazon.com/TESTORS-PRODUCT…